protocolguild/documentation/docs/1-proposal-rationale.md

 Contributor value grows over time, but there is less incentive for them to stay once they are experts
 - Design objective: Assets should vest to reduce churn in the contributor set, to help transfer knowledge between cohorts.
 - Design objective: Weight contributor allocations  according to time

+# Summary

+This mechanism will provide autonomous funding and nudge the incentive balance towards the protocol.
+Sponsors who opt-in will be Ethereum-based applications, protocols, and individuals - this aligns well with our community’s existing voluntaryist mindset towards public goods funding.

+Over the course of this ideation process, we've also realized that these questions also apply to a more general question: what would a mechanism to trustlessly fund protocol contributors look like?
+We believe the current design of the Protocol Guild described here in this documentation is a strong approach to addressing these questions.